buildbarn/bb-clientd/README.md

   of the build, meaning that Bazel can't continue where it left off.

-To solve these issues, bb\_clientd implements a gRPC API named the Remote Output Service.
+To solve these issues, bb\_clientd implements a gRPC API named the Bazel Output Service.
 Bazel can use this API to store the entire `bazel-out/` directory inside the FUSE/NFSv4 file system.
 Every time Bazel needs to download a file from the Remote Execution service, it calls into a `BatchCreate()` gRPC method. bb\_clientd implements this